telicent-oss/telicent-frontend-cli/README.md

    "postinstall": "[ \"$LOCAL_MACHINE\" = \"false\" ] && echo 'Skipping tefe hook-postinstall' || tefe hook-postinstall"
    ```
 4. **Run and approve**
-   Re-run yarn install (or yarn postinstall) so the CLI can check and modify your project files.
+   Re-run `yarn postinstall` so the CLI can check and modify your project files.
 When no more suggestions/errors appear, the installation is complete.

 ### Help